ecmwf/metview-docs/docs/confluence/tutorials/flextra_tutorial.rst

   vals=flextra_tr_get(flx,1,["date","lat","lon"]

-Here we read the date, latitude and longitude data from the first rajectory.
+Here we read the date, latitude and longitude data from the first trajectory.
 What flextra_tr_get() returns is a list that contains either a vector or a list for a given key.
 For date we get a lists of dates, while for lat and lon we get vectors.
 Finally, we load the results into another set of variables and print their values out in a loop.